SteveJustin1963/MINTX/README.md

 ```
 ## n x n matrix
 ```
+- x for making nxm matrix
-x for constructing array and `,` for finding or inserting for n[nx] put n's into a n x n square, no n results in 0's for n[nxm] puts n's into a n x m rectangle error for \[nx] and \[nxm] as redundant
+- , for finding or inserting xxx for n[nx] put n's into a n x n square, no n results in 0's for n[nxm] puts n's into a n x m rectangle error for \[nx] and \[nxm] as redundant